andelkocvjetkovic/andjelko.dev/src/pages/index.md

 I've been working on the front-end part of the project.
 I've created all the pages, components, connected it to the back-end and was involved in creating a design system for the project.
 Project is really big, I've to created a landing page(Next.js), App(SPA React), and a monitoring dashboard for root users(SPA React).
 I've used several build tools, like Vite and Next.js within a monorepo, and created a CSS library for the project.
-It'll e released soon, but if you want to see it in action, send me an [andjelko.cvjetkovic@gmail.com](mailto:andjelko.cvjetkovic@gmail.com) and I'll send you an invitation.
+It's going to be released soon, but if you want to see it in action, send me an [andjelko.cvjetkovic@gmail.com](mailto:andjelko.cvjetkovic@gmail.com) and I'll send you an invitation.

 My last recent project was a one page web site for [Alj enterprise](https://alj-web.vercel.app/en), project is still under development, so I'll update this when it is finished.